hoochycoochie/clean-atelier/README.md

  ## Compile and run the project locally: change .env file
-To run the application , you will need to install mongodb:8 and postgres:17, and make sure to  add credentials in .env file
+To run the application , you will need to install nodejs version : 22.13.0, mongodb:8 and postgres:17, and make sure to  add credentials in .env file

 ```bash